 New levels of global uncertainty are adding to a more tense than usual environment at COP29, the annual U.N.
 Climate Conference now underway in Baku, Azerbaijan.

-The impending return to the White House of Donald Trump, who withdrew the U.S. from the Paris climate accord in his ptevious term and plans to dismantle Biden administration efforts to accelerate the development and growth of renewable energy sources, looms heavily over the gathering.
+The impending return to the White House of Donald Trump, who withdrew the U.S. from the Paris climate accord in his pevious term and plans to dismantle Biden administration efforts to accelerate the development and growth of renewable energy sources, looms heavily over the gathering.
+So too are global fossil fuel emissions that reached a record high in 2024, rather than the predicted drop.
+This is shaping up as the first year in which average global temperature will likely surpass a 1.5° C rise—with climate-change-induced weather events offering glimpses into the future as the target of keeping annual warming below 1.5° C to stave off the worst climate change effects has become an almost impossible goal.

 “The sound you hear is the ticking clock,” countered U.N.
-Secretary-General António Guterres, who has consistently called for climate action at COP meetings in opening session remarks.
+Secretary-General António Guterres, a consistent voice on climate action.
 “We are in the final countdown to limit global temperature rise to 1.5 degrees Celsius, and time is not on our side,” he said.

 Funding is top of mind this year, according to several sources attending the meetings, which conclude on Nov.
 22.